 Ajoobacats Blog commended the book for being original and unusual, saying “this is one hell of a read for film enthusiasts”, but considered the formatting incredibly difficult for an e-book read; ultimately giving it a ★★★★ (out of five) in the review.
 Luxury Reading also gave A Book About a Film ★★★★ (out of five), noting that it’s similar to but less abstract than House of Leaves, saying it’s “a magnificent, multi-faceted tale” and “something more than just a good suspense thriller”.
 An overall rave review came from RedPillows, and despite saying “[t]he story does fall a little flat at times where a sense of mystery is created”, the book was ultimately considered intriguing and well-written.

-“A story with a great premise that never quite takes flight,” is what Kirkus had to say in their response that was a little more mixed-to-positive than other reviews.
+“A story with a great premise that never quite takes flight,” is what Kirkus had to say in their response that was a little more mixed than other reviews.
 They called the plot “tangled, [but] that’s sort of the point” and said that Schultz “unfortunately gets in his own way when it comes to its execution”, while the story itself is “undercut by its jocular tone”, concluding that “[a]lthough this book is fun at times, readers will be left wishing that it had just a bit more polish.”
 Writer’s Digest judged the book critically for being difficult to follow when it came to its conspiracy, footnotes, narrative style and puzzles.

 Recommended Editions & Alternate Versions